ADD CONDITION

 Geriatric Use

-There is no specific information regarding the use of this medication in geriatric patients, including dosage adjustments, safety concerns, or special precautions.
-Healthcare providers should exercise caution when prescribing this medication to elderly patients, as individual responses may vary.
-It is advisable to monitor these patients closely for any adverse effects or changes in efficacy.
+Elderly patients may not have specific information regarding the use of this medication, including dosage adjustments, safety concerns, or special precautions.
+Therefore, healthcare providers should exercise caution when prescribing this medication to geriatric patients.
+It is advisable to monitor these patients closely for any potential adverse effects or changes in efficacy, given the lack of targeted data for this population.

 Pregnancy